gregmcc97/H-LARGe/README.md

 for file in [SAMPLE]_heatmap_table.csv ; do remove2=$(tail -n +2 $file | while read line ; do all_less=1 && for n in $(echo "$line" | cut -d"," -f2- | sed 's/,/ /g') ; do if (( $n >= 0.02 )) ; then all_less=0 ; fi ; done && if (( all_less )) ; then echo -e all_less'\t'$(echo "$line" | cut -d"," -f2- | sed 's/,/\\t/g') ; else echo $line ; fi ; done | grep "all_less" | cut -f2- | awk '{for (i=1;i<=NF;i++) sum[i]+=$i;}; END{for (i in sum) print sum[i];}' | paste -sd, ) && head -1 $file > ${file/.csv/_removed2.csv} && new=$(tail -n +2 $file | while read line ; do all_less=1 && for n in $(echo "$line" | cut -d"," -f2- | sed 's/,/ /g') ; do if (( $n >= 0.02 )) ; then all_less=0 ; fi ; done && if (( all_less )) ; then echo -e all_less'\t'$(echo "$line" | cut -d"," -f2- | sed 's/,/\\t/g') ; else echo $line ; fi ; done) && echo "${new}" | grep -v "all_less" | grep -v "Plasmid bin" | grep -v "Viral bin" | grep -v "Discarded bin" | grep -v "unbinned" >> ${file/.csv/_removed2.csv} && echo "Other",$remove2 >> ${file/.csv/_removed2.csv} && echo "${new}" | grep "Plasmid bin" >> ${file/.csv/_removed2.csv} | cat && echo "${new}" | grep "Viral bin" >> ${file/.csv/_removed2.csv} | cat && echo "${new}" | grep "Discarded bin" >> ${file/.csv/_removed2.csv} | cat && echo "${new}" | grep "unbinned" >> ${file/.csv/_removed2.csv} | cat ; done
 ```
 ## Making the heatmap
 Now you have the heatmap files, you can make a heatmap for each sample of ARG-host links.
-For this, I use the [pheatmap](https://github.com/raivokolde/pheatmap) in [R](https://www.r-project.org/).
+For this, I use the [pheatmap](https://github.com/raivokolde/pheatmap) package in [R](https://www.r-project.org/).

 Make the heatmap in R:
 ```